Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

 iii.
 Frequency of evaluation

-Vendors will be evaluated once in a quarter, semi-annually or annually as decided by the management.
-The evaluation shall be carried out by filling up the vendor evaluation form & vendor rating from.
+Vendors will be evaluated once in a quarter, semi-annually, or annually as decided by the management.
+The evaluation shall be carried out by filling up the vendor evaluation form & vendor rating.

 The form is to be filled in by the sites; purchase department; quality assurance team.
 An average score is to be worked out of scores given by sites; purchase department; quality assurance department & accounts departments

-Vendors will be evaluated on four key parameters on a weighted average scale (totalling to 100 points)
+Vendors will be evaluated on four key parameters on a weighted average scale (totaling to 100 points)

 - Price – preferential price treatment,